mllofriu/camera_info_manager_py/README.rst

 camera_info_manager_py
 ======================

-Subset of the C++ camera_info_manager ROS package for Python camera drivers.
+Python camera_info_manager interface, providing `CameraInfo` support for drivers written in Python.
+This is similar to the C++ camera_info_manager package, but not identical.